magomimmo/modern-cljs/doc/tutorial-05.md

 defined in `modern-cljs.shopping` namespace.

-First, click the back button of your browser to show again `shopping.html` page and then evalutate the following CLJS expressions in the brepl.
+First, click the back button of your browser to show again `shopping.html` page and then evaluate the following CLJS expressions in the brepl.

 ```bash